Dax220/SHRAM/README.md

-# **Shram** #
+# **Swifty_HTTP** #
 ## Simple Http Requests ##

-Shram - is easy to use but powerful framework for communication with RESTful web services via HTTP requests.
-Shram will help you send a request to a server in just a few lines of code.
+Swifty_HTTP - is easy to use but powerful framework for communication with RESTful web services via HTTP requests.
+Swifty_HTTP will help you send a request to a server in just a few lines of code.
 The main advantage of this framework is clarity and easy of use.

 ## **Supported platforms** ##
 - IOS

 ## **How to install** ##
-Using cocoapods you need to write ``` pod ’Shram’, '0.1.1’ ``` in you podfile
+Using cocoapods you need to write ``` pod 'SwiftyHttp' ``` in you podfile

 ## **How it works** ##
-As mentioned above Shram is very simple to use.
+As mentioned above Swifty_HTTP is very simple to use.
 Let's sort it out.

-You can create object of ShramRequest
+You can create object of SHRequest
 ```
-var request = ShramRequest(URL: "http://www.sample.com/api/method", method: "GET")
+var request = SHRequest(URL: "http://www.sample.com/api/method", method: "GET")
 ```
 Then you can set the following parameters: